CBV - UpdateView

 A base view for displaying a list of objects.
 It is not intended to be used directly, but rather as a parent class of the django.views.generic.list.ListView or other views representing lists of objects.

-.
+Almost all of the functionality of BaseListView comes from the MultipleObjectMixin.
 Since the Django Docs specifically say don’t use this directly, I won’t go into it too much.

 Diagram

-A visual representation of how BaseListView
+A visual representation of how BaseListView is derived can be seen here:

 Conclusion

 Don’t use this.
-It should be subclassed into a usable view (a la ListView
+It should be subclassed into a usable view (a la ListView).

 There are many Base views that are ancestors for other views.
 I’m not going to cover any more of them going forward UNLESS the documentation says there’s a specific reason to.